yashs662/3D_Cellular_Automata/README.md

 - [ ] Add Easing Functions for Color Lerp
 - [ ] Text GUI for changing the rules, showing keybindings, etc
 - [ ] Keybinding Refactor
+- [ ] Add a way to record gif's, video or take screenshots